jikkujose/govhack_demographics/README.markdown

-# Dubai Hackathon Contest Map
+# Participant Demographics for Blockchain GovHack, Dubai

-Particpant demographics visualization on Google Maps
+Simple visualization on Google Maps from Slack data.